-Just as is probably the case with everyone on the face of the planet, I am in part a product of people, places, and events I had no say in–the well-meaning choices my parents made in raising me combined with the coincidences common to any life.
+As is probably the case with everyone on the face of the planet, I am in part a product of people, places, and events I had no say in–the well-meaning choices my parents made in raising me combined with the coincidences common to any life.

-These ripples may at times rock our boat so gently we don’t even notice, but it doesn’t mean they haven’t pushed us in one direction or the other, perhaps toward shore, perhaps further out.
+They may rock us so gently we don’t even notice, but it doesn’t mean they haven’t pushed us in one direction or the other, perhaps toward shore, perhaps away.

 And yet I’m coming to believe I can’t parse good and bad in my inheritance.
 That same DNA that makes me an accomplished escape artist also encodes me with an urge to write, and I couldn’t shake it off if I wanted to.

-So this is my attempt to examine it all, to understand what happened to the people I loved, to make the stories make sense.
+So my writing is my attempt to examine it all, to understand what happened to the people I loved, to make the stories make sense.

 – James Michael Starr